 In order to travel free of charge you must show the bus driver or conductor the proof of travel that will be sent to you along with your invitation.
 The proof of travel is valid for a return trip and for the route and date that is on the paper.
 The proof of travel is personalized and in the case of a ticket inspection you must be able to show I.D.

 There is a free of charge connecting bus in the hospital area in Karlskrona.
-The bus is handicap-friendly and travels from Bergåsa station every five minutes between 6:20 a.m. and 5:00 p.m.
-Monday to Friday.
+The bus is handicap-friendly and travels from Bergåsa station every five minutes between 6:20am and 5:00pm Monday through Friday.

-If you have a referral to a care provider outside the county you may be entitled to a cost-free return trip.
+If you have a referral to a care provider outside the county you may be entitled to a free return trip.
 You will need a certificate, which Region Blekinge will send to Blekingetrafiken and the trip must be booked through Blekingetrafiken’s booking centre at least three days in advance.
-If you seek medical care outside of the county on your own, you yourself will need to pay for your return trip.
+If you seek medical care outside of the county on your own, you will need to pay for your trip yourself.

 If you are travelling with Region Blekinge’s buses Ekoxen to Malmö or Linnéan to Växjö you will need a certificate.
 Region Blekinge will send the certificate to Blekingetrafiken and the trip must be booked through Blekingetrafiken’s booking centre.
 If you want a connecting trip from your home to the bus it will cost SEK 20, which you will pay in cash to the driver.
 Read more about this in the section on connecting trips.